igorznog/igorznog/README.md

 ---

-## 🚀 Philosophy

-> _"Technology is not just about code — it's about creating solutions that are useful, understandable, and meaningful for people."_
+#"Technology is not just about code — it's about creating solutions that are useful, understandable, and meaningful for people."_
 ---

 ⭐ If you like my work, consider starring a repository